docQodly/docs/docs/language/string.md

 **Boolean Expressions**

-If *expression* is of the boolean type, the command returns the string “True” or “False” in the language of the application.
+If *expression* is of the boolean type, the command returns the string “True” or “False”.
 In this case, the *format* parameter, if passed, is ignored.

 **Undefined Expressions**